jasonkuhrt/graffle/README.md

 Ignore incoming errors and resolve like no errors occurred

 #### All
-Return both the errors and data.
+Return both the errors and data, only works with `rawRequest`.

 ## FAQ